sayeedkhalshi/learnea-dev-docs/README.md

 <li>Learning World like Disney World where learner can simulate reality in real to practice for real to reduce Reality Gaps</li>
 <li>A learning device with in build printer</li>
 <li>AI image to text for copying written todo, notes and activities.
 This can be done by using a camera to scan the paper and convert it to text.</li>
+<li>A paper connected to the website where learner can write notes and activities instead of typing.
+So we can avoid double typing and mismanaging documents</li>

 How a learning system works:-